 It is also important to pay attention to the personal use of a company-issued credit card for purchasing gas.
 It is very difficult to distinguish between personal and business use when it comes to a tank of gas, but the same IRS rules apply.

-Any purchase of fuel that is used for personal trips is treated as taxable income by the IRS.
+Any purchase of fuel used for personal trips is treated as taxable income by the IRS.
 Once again, accounting procedures using accurate recording of mileage are necessary to properly administer the program.

-The organization can charge employees back for personal use or just treat it as taxable income.
-But it also can be in the company's interest to reduce costs by placing limits on how much gas an employee can purchase within a specific period of time.
+The organization can charge employees back for personal use or treat it as taxable income.
+But the company can also reduce costs by placing limits on how much gas an employee can purchase within a specific period of time.
 Since travel amounts are relatively predictable over a period of time, it is possible to calculate where that limit should fall.

 Company vehicles, personal use, and future trends